 Please note that the events mentioned in question seven higher up on this page are not organised by the Dutch Centre but by Vereniging Neerlandia W : www.neerlandia.org .

 This clarification added 2014-11-19 at the request of Marianne Denney.

 Comments and feedback regarding this site

-Please use the “Leave a Reply” form below to let the web-editor know of anything that ought to be included, amended or omitted; comments are held back, will be read by the web-editor first and may then be published unless you request deletion after reading.
+Please use the “Leave a Reply” form on selected pages to let the web-editor know of anything that ought to be included, amended or omitted; comments are read and moderated by the web-editor, may -or not- be published : please indicate your request to delete after reading.

 Please do not use this form to advise the Society’s Administrative Office of any changes relating to your membership : those details are listed on the Contact Details page.